 Without getting into a huge debate over this subject, I think strategy guidebooks are a great way to enhance your game.
 It’s not cheating, though it does tell you exactly what to do, but in this day and age, that’s okay.
 Most games now have tons of secrets and extras and there is no way you will be able to find everything on your own.
 Even if you do, there are still probably a hundred things you could do and never know about.
 You can go online and quickly search for what you need, but what if your Internet is down?
 What if your computer is broken or you have no other way of getting online?
 It’s great to have a backup, and as a bonus, most guides come with exclusive screenshots and artwork; some even have posters and special items to help you track your progress.
 I have a walkthrough book of a game I don’t even own.
 One reason is because it was 49 cents, but mainly, it’s for the act of owning it.

 The most important thing to me, however, are game manuals.
-I have a stack of forty manuals in my room from games that I don’t even own.
+I have a stack of manuals from games that I don’t even own.
 Reading through them, they usually feature short biographies of the characters, and most of the time, it explains a little bit more about them that is featured in the actual game, usually their age or their hometown.
 It also gives you a refresher of how to play the game.
 Sometimes you may forget how to do or use something, and the manuals give you a short yet in-depth tutorial on how things are done.
 It also provides the credits of the game, which is interesting to go through.
 As online media grows, so does literature decline.
-To my knowledge, every game is still shipped with a game manual, but there are many problems that plague a manual from greatness.
+Most games don’t come with a game manual anymore, but there are many problems that plague a manual from greatness.